Civic Thought Initiative

 2. Intellectual Pluralism: courses that explore the intellectual sources and most compelling expressions of political views on both the left and right, taught with a view to deepening students’ understanding of important controversies.
 Each course should thus include multiple perspectives on the ideas explored.

-Examples of possible courses, some of which have been taught in the past:
+Here are examples of courses we would like to develop or revive, some of which have been taught in the past:

 The Liberal Tradition in America